sheenobu/go-obj/README.md

 ### Byte Array Usages

+UPDATE: I think the new router makes this invalid as the byte slices are being copied around functions.

-The majority of the obj.Reader is designed to use byte arrays, not strings.
+The majority of the obj.Reader is designed to use byte slices, not strings.
 This is to keep the memory footprint low as each line is considered one contigious region of memory and never copied.
 In my opinion, it's a premature optimization but a good experiment.